conradakunga/Blog/_posts/2025-12-08-how-to-securely-handle-duplicate-json-properties-in-c-net.md

 This is an obvious **attack vector**.

-Take, for example, the following class:
+Take, for example, the following `class`:

 ```c#
 public class Person